gjwgit/azcv/STREET.md

 1340.0 747.0 1404.0 745.0 1410.0 832.0 1346.0 834.0,3
 ```

-Creating a montage using the above commands as a script:
+Creating a montage using the above command script, modified to
+include -stroke red -pointsize 10:
 ![](jogja.jpg)

 *Observations:* The "NASIONAL 3" logo appears twice and for only one